Matt Hancock under investigation for lobbying sleaze watchdog

 Mr

-Hancock had faced widespread criticism last year for his decision to fly out to compete on the popular ITV show.
+Hancock faced widespread criticism last year for his decision to fly out to compete on the popular ITV show.

 Join our commenting forum